 …and rigid foam insulation was used for the interior.

 The interior is still in progress, but Joe did install insulation panels made by Rmax followed by spray sealant.
 The curved pieces of insulation panel for the ceiling were made more flexible by running them through a table saw.

 The interior walls are covered with sheets of lauan plywood.
 Joe plans to build out the interior to include a convertible sofa bed, a dinette, storage cabinets, a small kitchen with cupboards, and even a tiny shower/bathroom.

 “I really enjoy figuring things out and problem solving, but I guess the biggest challenge with this project would have to be just the research that goes into each phase.
 Figuring what material, application method, and technique is correct to accomplish each part.
 I only drew up some general sketches before I started, so I don’t have any real plans to speak of.
 Basically I just started the project off the top of my head.
 This is probably not the best way, but it works for me and allows me to adjust during the process pretty easily.
 However, it also has accounted for material shortages and overages during the various build portions.
 Some things I over ordered and some I under bought causing yet another run to the hardware store.”

-Joe also has videos on other home projects such as chicken coops and rainwater harvesting.
+Joe has not only shared his trailer project; he also has videos on other home projects such as chicken coops and rainwater harvesting.

 You can follow Joe’s trailer project series, “How to Build a DIY Travel Trailer”, on Homesteadonomics and check out his past and future projects on his Facebook and Instagram page.